ErikCumps/spwproject/src/spwawlib/README.md

 License: GPL V2.

-This library provides (almost complete) access to SPWaW savegames.
+This library provides (almost complete) access to SP:WaW savegames.

 It can create snapshots from these savegames and it can add snapshots to a dossier for progress and history tracking.

-Not all details of the SPWaW savegame content have (yet) been decoded, but most useful information for turn, batle and campaign tracking is available.
+Not all details of the SP:WaW savegame content have (yet) been decoded, but most useful information for turn, batle and campaign tracking is available.
 There is some confusion with regards to the extra campaign information. for example, the number of major/minor victories and losses